Your doctor may do a series of tests to determine the cause of your dizziness. During a physical exam, your doctor will

 The inner ear and canalith repositioning

 Vertigo usually results from a problem with the nerves and structures of the balance mechanism in your inner ear (vestibular labyrinth).
 Benign paroxysmal positional vertigo BPPV occurs when canalith particles (otoconia) break loose and fall into the wrong part of the semicircular canals of your inner ear, causing vertigo.
-The goal of the canalith repositioning procedure is to move the otoconia from your inner ear to a part of the ear where they won't cause problems (the utricle).
+The goal of the canalith repositioning procedure is to move the particles from your inner ear to a part of the ear where they won't cause problems (the utricle).

 Benign paroxysmal positional vertigo may go away on its own within a few weeks or months.
 But, to help relieve BPPV sooner, your doctor, audiologist or physical therapist may treat you with a series of movements known as the canalith repositioning procedure.